 A world of GRC solutions – but a persistent compliance gap

 For every GRC framework or methodology, there is a technology solution that promises to optimize risk management and mitigation.
-This has resulted in a world of enterprise software that automates capturing and mapping regulatory requirements to application controls and processes, auditing process adherence, and identifying gaps in compliance, among many other capabilities.
+This has resulted in a world of enterprise software that automates capturing and mapping regulatory requirements.
+These requirements include application controls and processes, auditing process adherence, and identifying gaps in compliance, among many other capabilities.

 Often, these solutions can get enterprises the majority of the way to compliance.
 But what accounts for the shortfall?
 For many enterprise GRC teams, it is the acceptance of an inevitable, statistically significant enterprise software user error rate.
 The thinking is: No matter how up-to-date their regulatory library is, no matter how much governance and risk mitigation is built into software processes, there will always be the components that rely on end users.
 And to err is human.

 But this thinking is limited – and costly.
 To revise it, GRC efforts should tap into a broader group of stakeholders – including training and support staff and internal subject matter experts.